| 20 min read

 Break frequency and behaviour

-• Only 35% of employees take a lunch break away from their desk every single day, down from 38% the prior year.
+• Only 35% of employees take a lunch break away from their desk every single day — down from 38% the prior year, indicating a continued erosion of the formal lunch break.

-• 63% of employees eat during in-person meetings, making the working lunch the default rather than the exception.
+• 63% of employees eat during in-person meetings, making the 'working lunch' the default rather than the exception across US offices.

-• 74% of workers believe meetings are more productive and collaborative when food is provided.
+• 74% of workers believe meetings are more productive and collaborative when food is provided, giving employers a direct productivity case for catering meetings.

 Food and office attendance

-• 18% of employees with existing catering cite free food as their number-one reason to come into the office, 7 times higher than the 2.5% figure among employees without catering access.
+• 18% of employees with existing catering cite free food as their number-one reason to come into the office — 7 times higher than the 2.5% figure among employees with no access to catering.

-• Food-related perks rank as the #1 incentive to work on-site more frequently, more popular than education benefits, commuter stipends, and flexible hours.
+• Food-related perks rank as the #1 incentive to work on-site more frequently — more popular than education benefits, commuter stipends, and flexible hours, according to ezCater's 2026 workplace trends data.

 • More than three in four companies (75%+) that offer employee meal programmes report better worker retention rates compared with those that do not.